jhawkey/IS_mapper/README.md

   --memory MEMORY       Amount of memory (in MB).
 Default is 16gb --rundir RUNDIR       Directory to run in.
-Default is current directory --script SCRIPT       Location of ISMapper script, ismap.py --query QUERY         Path to IS query.
+Default is current directory --script SCRIPT       Location of ISMapper script, ismap.py --queries QUERIES         Path to IS queries.
   --reads READS [READS ...]
                         Paired end read files in fastq.gz format --forward FORWARD     Identifier for forward reads if not in MiSeq format